BerkeleyHCI/PolymorphicBlocks/README.md

 The electrical checks are not a design assurance tool and only automate some of the most common datasheet checks.
 More advanced parameters, especially performance characteristics not related to maximum ratings, are currently out of scope of the electronics model.

-### Compared to Hierarchical Schematics

-The main goal of this HDL is to enable the creation of _general_ subcircuit libraries that can be reused across many applications.

-While graphical schematic tools support hierarchical sheets, direct re-use is limited because the sheets encode a lot of per-design information, like a specific resistor values or footprints.
-Different users may have different requirements (e.g., different resistor values for a LED based on its input voltage, or preference for through-hole vs. surface-mount components).

-This HDL addresses those limitations with two mechanisms:
-- **Generators** allow the implementation of the subcircuit to depend on high-level parameters.
-  A LED circuit could automatically size its resistor based on the input voltage.
-- **Abstract parts** allow the subcircuit to use generic parts with generic interfaces, which many parts can implement.
-  An abstract resistor interface could be implemented by through-hole and surface-mount resistors, enabling a generic LED circuit and deferring the choice.
-  The top-level designer can then specify _refinements_ to make the specific choice of parts.

-Both of these combined also present a higher level of abstraction for the board designer, more at the system architecture level-of-design than schematics.
-We suspect this will also make it easier for novices to design boards, reducing the knowledge barrier to entry.

 ### Parameter Engine

 This system has a concept of parameters (variables, think voltages and currents) that can be attached to blocks and propagate through ports.
-This is strictly limited to directed assignments.
+This is limited to directed assignments, with the goal of deterministic, predictable compilation.

 Assertions are supported on parameters to enforce electrical correctness checks.

 Solving may happen within a single block with arbitrary Python code (for example, find the best set of E12 resistor values to implement a divider), but not across multiple blocks.
 Search involving multiple blocks must be handled by the block exposing tuning knobs and the user turning those knobs with recompilation.

-Compilation is intended to be fully deterministic.

 ### Parts Data

 Most passive parts / discretes are selected from a 2022 JLCPCB parts table (included in this repository).
 JLC no longer makes parts tables publicly available.

-This parts table still mostly works and boards have been built using this table as recently as 2026.
+This parts table still works well and boards have been built using this table as recently as 2026.
 Some basic parts have drifted and some parts may be no longer stocked.

 ### Contributing